-It is undeniable that traits deemed attractive and beautiful are often dictated by a society, and black teeth, until the end of the 19th century, was regarded as a sign of beauty in Japan.
-Nevertheless, blackened teeth were more than just a mark of beauty in Japanese society, and served other purposes as well.
+It is undeniable that traits deemed attractive and beautiful are often dictated by a society, and until the end of the 19th century black teeth was regarded as a sign of beauty in Japan.
+Nevertheless, blackened teeth were more than just a mark of beauty in Japanese society, the practice of blackening teeth served other purposes as well.

 A woman with teeth stained black by the practice of Ohaguro. ( peterbrown-palaeoanthropology.net)

-The traditional method for obtaining black teeth through the practice of Ohaguro involves the ingestion of a dye.
-First, iron fillings are soaked in tea or sake.
+The traditional method for obtaining black teeth through the practice of Ohaguro involves the ingestion of a dye in a drink called Kanemizu.
+To create the dye, iron fillings are first soaked in tea or sake with vinegar.
 When the iron oxidizes, the liquid would turn black.
 The taste of the dye is said to be harsh, hence spices such as cinnamon, cloves and anise, would be added to it.
 This dye would be drunk, causing the drinker’s teeth to turn black.

 Young Tonkin with teeth painted black, c.
 1905. ( Public Domain )

-It is unknown as to when and how the practice of Ohaguro began.
+It is unknown when and how the practice of Ohaguro began.
 Nevertheless, it became popular at some point of time during the Heian period (8th – 12th centuries AD).
 During this period, it was the aristocrats, especially its female members, who practiced dying their teeth black.
-This practice caught on as it complemented another symbol of beauty during that period…
+This practice caught on because it complemented another symbol of beauty during that period…

-A woman painting her face and neck white. ( Colorcrush)
+A woman painting her face and neck white. ( Ukiyo-e)